hyperledger-cacti/cacti/OVERVIEW.md

 - Data transfers
 - Asset transfers
 - Asset exchanges
-You can view details of these use cases (or _modes_ of interoperation) [here](https://hyperledger-labs.github.io/weaver-dlt-interoperability/docs/external/interoperability-modes).
+You can find details on these use cases (or _modes_ of interoperation) in [Interoperability Modes](https://hyperledger-labs.github.io/weaver-dlt-interoperability/docs/external/interoperability-modes).

 _Relay_ modules owned and managed by networks enable cross-network communications or even communications between networks and enterprises systems of record.
-Cross-netowrk identity management occurs on a separate plane from the information exchanges, and our vision for this is described [here](https://hyperledger-labs.github.io/weaver-dlt-interoperability/docs/external/architecture-and-design/decentralized-identity) and [here](./interop-rfcs/models/identity/distributed-identity-management.md).
+Cross-network identity management occurs on a separate plane from the information exchanges, and our vision for this is described in [Decentralized Identity](https://hyperledger-labs.github.io/weaver-dlt-interoperability/docs/external/architecture-and-design/decentralized-identity) and [Distributed Identity Management for Interoperation](./interop-rfcs/models/identity/distributed-identity-management.md).

 ## Architecture and Deployment